xinyuc8645/sep10-freedom-project/blog/entry03.md

-# Entry 3: Researching for Part A and Part B for Freedom Project
+# Entry 3: BrainStorming for Part A and B
 ##### 12/18/24

-### The Overall Structure for Part A and Part B For Animation Topic
+### BrainStormming For Part B

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)